Cerebro: Efficient and Reproducible Model Selection for Deep Learning

 Cons: Storage wastage out of the data replication.
 Sometimes the dataset can be so big that it no longer fits in single node memory.
 Down-sampling the dataset will risk over-fitting.

-• With this type of parallelism, the dataset is partitioned and distributed to the workers.
+- With this type of parallelism, the dataset is partitioned and distributed to the workers.
 One model configuration is submitted to the cluster at each time.
 The workers train the model on their partition and update the global weights.
 I will introduce three methods that reside in this regime: bulk synchronous parallel, parameter server, and decentralized synchronous parallelism.
+Bulk synchronous parallel(BSP)

 Cons: Poor statistical convergence.
 Not reproducible(Synchronous-PS alleviates non-reproducibility and stale updates but incurs high overheads due to synchronization).
 High communication overheads